MicrosoftDocs/office-365-management-api/office-365-management-api/troubleshooting-the-office-365-management-activity-api.md

 ## Requesting content blobs and throttling

 After you’ve obtained a list of content URIs, you must request the blobs specified by the URIs.
 The following is an example of requesting a content blob using PowerShell.
-This example assumes you have already used the previous example in the "Getting an access token" section in this article to get an access token and have populated the $headerParams variable appropriately.
+This example assumes you have already used the previous example in the [Getting an access token](#getting-an-access-token) section in this article to get an access token and have populated the `$headerParams` variable appropriately.

 ```powershell
 # Get a content blob